Cross elasticity of demand: Application and Implication

 Besides, unique and irreplaceable products enable companies to sell their products at higher prices.
 Because of the uniqueness of the product, companies do not worry too much about consumers switching to other products.
 However, the specific price setting should also follow the demand curve of the commodity.
 Suppose the elasticity of demand for the product is greater than 1.
 In that case, it means that a slight change in the product's price will cause a significant reduction in the consumer demand for the product.
 Therefore, companies should first make a careful study of the elasticity of demand for their products before setting prices.
 It ensures a broader profit range for the company.
 A real-life example is Apple.
 Apple used iOS, which is different from Android, at the beginning of the launch of their phones.
 The clean and straightforward interface is an irreplaceable advantage of this system.
 Apple, meanwhile, has its unique text-message tone and call ringtone.
 In many small ways, Apple is building uniqueness.
-Phone users who are used to iOS develop a habit that makes it difficult to adapt to other systems, such as Android or Huawei HarmonyOS.
+Phone users who are used to iOS develop a habit that makes it difficult to adapt to other systems, such as Android.

 Finally, the providers of substitutes need to be aware of the competitors of their products through detailed market research.
 The company can reduce the sensitivity of competitors' products by increasing customer loyalty.
 For example, the recently hot quality stars are invited to endorse their company's products.
-It can attract some of the star's loyal analysis to the product, thus increasing the overall loyalty.
+It can attract some of the star's loyalists to the product, thus increasing the overall loyalty.
 Alternatively, the company could spend more money on advertising to make consumers aware of the difference between its product and that of its competitors.

 Contribution to policy improvement

 The UK and Scottish governments intended to use price-based policy interventions, like setting minimum unit pricing and increasing taxation to reduce alcohol consumption and mediate the related harms among their population.
 Estimation of cross-price elasticities of alcohol in respect to other related beverages helps set price-based policy interventions, as it measures the percentage change in demand for one type of alcohol due to a 1% change in the price of another type of beverage.
-For example, the cross elasticity of demand for wine in respect to the price change of spirit is 0.05, which implies that a 1% price decrease for Spirit will reduce market demand for wine by 5%.
+For example, the cross elasticity of demand for wine in respect to the price change of spirit is 0.05, which implies that a 1% price decrease for Spirit will reduce market demand for wine by 0.05%.
 Therefore, the cross elasticity of demand enables policymakers to take better control of the policy effects, thus, reducing the risk for mortality, morbidity, and other social harms caused by over-drinking.